-The composition of our closings, home orders and backlog is constantly changing and is based on a dissimilar mix of communities between periods as new projects open and existing projects wind down.
+The composition of our closings, home orders and backlog is constantly changing and is based on a changing mix of communities with various price points between periods as new projects open and existing projects wind down and close out.
 Further, individual homes within a community can range significantly in price due to differing square footage, option selections, lot sizes and quality and location of lots (e.g. cul-de-sac, view lots, greenbelt lots).
 These variations result in a lack of meaningful comparability between our home orders, closings and backlog due to the changing mix between periods.

-For discussion of our fiscal 2021 results compared to our fiscal 2020 results, refer to Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" under Part II of our Annual Report on Form 10-K for the year ended December 31, 2021
+For discussion of our fiscal 2022 results compared to our fiscal 2021 results, refer to Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" under Part II of our Annual Report on Form 10-K for the year ended December 31, 2022.